Tokyo Story : Looking Without Trying to Prove Anything

 Families no longer run businesses from home; the wives stay at home and the husbands commute to work in offices.
-The house interiors are smart and modern; whilst they retain the familiar elements of tatami, shoji, fusuma, they also feature modern kitchen units, coordinated furnishings, modern colour schemes and an overall sense of having been ‘designed’.
-The wives talk with each other of washing machines, who has one, how could they have paid for it, perhaps it’s being bought in instalments… The boys talk of television and sneak off to the one house in the neighbourhood that has one when they should be studying.
+The house interiors are smart and modern.
+Whilst they retain the familiar elements of tatami, shoji, fusuma, they also feature modern kitchen units, coordinated furnishings, modern colour schemes and an overall sense of having been ‘designed’.
+The wives talk of washing machines, who has one, how could they have paid for it, perhaps it’s being bought in instalments… The boys talk of television and sneak off to the one house in the neighbourhood that has one when they should be studying.
 Ozu is recording the separation of work and home and the replacement of the producer society of Tokyo Story with the corporate consumer society of Good Morning.

 Housewives drop in and out of each other's homes, to borrow, to gossip, to talk of washing machines.

 Children congregate in the one household that has a television, that belonging to a young couple with no children but with the latest in consumer goods and fashion.

 The young couple have a bed rather than futon and she wears a western-style housecoat most of the day, only dressing to go out.
 She is the object of gossip amongst the other wives.